-Step 3: After excavation concrete blinding is done - Blinding is done on the surface area in order to correct any irregularities in level of the bed of the excavated surface, and to provide a smooth, level and regular surface to receive the concrete base.
+Step 3: After excavation concrete blinding is done - Blinding is done on the surface area in order to correct any irregularities in the level of the bed of the excavated surface, and to provide a smooth, level and regular surface to receive the concrete base.
 It's usually ±50 mm depending on the rate of regularity of the surface area.
 The blinding is a mass concreting and it's advisable to spread to cover entire width of the excavated trench.

 Step 4: Reinforcement (iron Rod) positioning - Reinforcement (spaced as designed) is placed into position on the blinded surface but positioned at the centre of the base with the aid of concrete biscuit to create a concrete cover.

-There should be concrete cover between the reinforcement and the base of the drain concrete base and the top of the drain wall.
+There should be 25 - 30 mm concrete cover between the reinforcement and the base.

-Step 5: Laying of concrete base on the blinded surface and the positioned reinforcement - A guiding panel is placed into position to guild in the laying of the concrete base in order to achieve a uniformly alignment base edge, thickness and width, also to manage concrete material while pouring.
+Step 5: Laying of concrete base on the blinded surface and the positioned reinforcement - A guiding panel is placed into position to for laying of the concrete base in order to achieve uniform alignment base edge, thickness and width, and also to manage concrete material while pouring.
 The base is cast with the U shape reinforcement bottom in between the concrete base achieving concrete cover below and above.

-Step 6: After setting and drying of the concrete base, next is to position the side wall panel form work - The floor base is marked to give the required internal width where the panel will be positioned.
+Step 6: After setting and drying of the concrete base, next is to position the side wall panel formwork - The floor base is marked to give the required internal width where the panel will be positioned.
 The panel wall spacing and wall height is as per requirement of design; the panel is lubricated, clipped and prepared to accept the Concrete.
 After casting, and setting, the panel is removed and concrete cured.

-Step 7: In order to avoid settlement, back filling and compaction of the back filling should done immediately
+Step 7: In order to avoid settlement, backfilling and compaction of the backfilling should done immediately

-11.4.6 Covering of Drains
+11.4.4 Covering of Drains

 Secondary and tertiary drains constructed in congested sectors of the urban area should be covered with precise RCC slabs of suitable size wherever needed.
-RCC Slabs in smaller lengths capable of lifting by 1 - 2 persons are pre cast with lifting hooks.
+RCC Slabs in smaller lengths capable of lifting by 1 - 2 persons are precast with lifting hooks.
 After proper curing these slabs are placed over the drain and joined with cement plaster.
 When the drains are required to be cleaned, these slabs can be removed easily at suitable intervals and cleaning operation can be done.
 Even secondary and primary drains of larger section, it will be uneconomical to cover them instead they can be fenced along their edges or small parapet may be constructed to protect children or men falling in them.
 However, if resources permit ULB may undertake to cover such drains if it is deemed expedient in favour of public welfare.

-11.4.7 Box Drains
+11.4.5 Box Drains

 RCC box drains are constructed along drainage reserve of heavy vehicular traffic.
 These drains are designed to withstand vehicular load and carry the large storm water volume to the safe disposal point.
 Street inlets are provided between 15 - 30 m interval in order to admit storm water in the box drain.
+They are laid 200 - 300 mm below ground level in suitable gradient having access holes at an interval of 30 m to facilitate cleaning etc. A typical figure of a box drain is shown in figure 11.7.

-Figure 11.7: Box drain
+Figure 11.
+7: Box drain